Christoffer Remmer

-Christoffer Kongsted Remmer (born 16 January 1993) is a Danish professional footballer who plays as a right-back for Danish 1st Division club SønderjyskE.
+Christoffer Kongsted Remmer (born 16 January 1993) is a Danish professional footballer who plays as a right-back for Danish 2nd Division club BK Frem.

 Club career

 Copenhagen

 Remmer joined the first-team squad at Copenhagen in the beginning of 2012–13 season, together with Andreas Cornelius and Jakob Busk.
 Remmer was expected to become Lars Jacobsen's successor on the right back position.

 Remmer gained his first Superliga match on 4 August 2012, when he was in the starting line-up against Esbjerg fB at Blue Water Arena in Esbjerg.
 33 minutes into his debut, he assisted on Martin Vingaard's 1-0 goal.

 Molde

 On 10 August 2016, Remmer signed a three-year contract with Norwegian Tippeligaen side Molde FK.
 He made his debut for the club in a 2–0 away win against Aalesund on 14 August 2016.
 On 23 May 2019, Remmer scored his first goal in his senior career in Molde's 4–0 win against Sunndal in the Norwegian Cup second round.